deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18647/index.md

 > </details>

-> The table presents the results of experiments on the Pour Water task, comparing the performance of different model sizes and training strategies for the visual encoder and action diffusion model.
+> The table shows the results of model-related experiments on Pour Water, comparing different visual encoder sizes and training strategies, and the effect of scaling the action diffusion model.

 {{< table-caption >}}